hxwang/Machine-Learning/MLSS2014-CMU/Xavier-Amatriain-Recommender-System/Lecture2-1.md

 	- feature can be combined in several directions
 - Cascade
 	- our recommendation technique is employed first to produce a coarse ranking of candidates and a second technique refines the recommendation
-	- conscadingallows the system to avoid emloying the second, low-priority...
+	- cascading allows the system to avoid employing the second, low-priority...
 - Feature Augmentation
 	- ...

-### A practical example in Netflix Prize
+### Conclusions
+- Importance of User/Data Mining is going to be a growing trend
+- Algorithms can only be as good as the data they use as input
+- For many applications such as Recommender Systems(but also Search, Advertising, and even Networks) understanding data and users is vital